 Term Expires 2021

 A native of Chevy Chase and Bethesda-Chevy Chase High School graduate, Cecily E. Baskir has lived in the Town of Chevy Chase with her husband John since 2007.
-They have two young sons, Elio and Lior, and a dog, Emma.
+They have two young sons, Elio and Lior.
 Cecily is a practicing appellate lawyer with significant experience in indigent criminal defense, immigration, and civil rights law.
 In addition, she currently teaches law at Catholic University in Washington, DC and in Poland; she previously taught as a clinical law professor in China and as a supervising attorney in the Appellate Litigation Program at Georgetown University Law Center.
 An advocate on issues related to future development in Bethesda, she has served as a member of the Town’s Special Committee on the Bethesda Downtown Plan.
 She is also a member of the Rosemary Hills PTA Board.
 Cecily holds degrees from Princeton University, Yale Law School, and Georgetown University Law Center and has also studied in Germany and Argentina.
-She enjoys bicycling and may frequently be found walking the dog and/or the children through the Town.
+She enjoys bicycling and may frequently be found walking with her children through the Town.

 Term Expires 2021